nikivazou/haskell-course/CMSC498V/project.markdown

 - A strategy game against the human, e.g., tic-tac-toc or chess.
 - A puzzle solver, e.g., sudoku.
-- An efficient implementation of a data structure, e.g., string matching, red-black trees, zipper.
+- An efficient implementation of a data structure, e.g., string matching, red-black trees.
 - A parser, type-checker, and/or interpreter for lambda-calculus.
 - A prover of propositional logic.
 - A web application.